cjcoats/SMOKE-m3utilio/README.md

 structure, and function-declarations, since I/O API 3.0 (2002).
 In
-addition to the I/O routines like `WRITE3`, it also provides `INTERFACE` blocks for almost all the routines in the I/O API, which provides for compile-tme checking of argument lists, etc.:  so far, the conversion from I/O API-2 style code to `USE M3UTILIO` has found argument-list errors in every code to which it has been applied.
+addition to the I/O routines like `WRITE3`, it also provides `INTERFACE` blocks for almost all the routines in the I/O API, which provides for compile-time checking of argument lists, etc.:  so far, the conversion from I/O API-2 style code to `USE M3UTILIO` has found argument-list errors in every code to which it has been applied.
 This now includes the current (GTitHub Oct.
 28, 2023) version of SMOKE, upon which this